 In her Third Fundamental Proposition, H.P.
-Blavatsky narrowed her focus to the Mundane Egg beneath the upper triad.
+Blavatsky narrowed her focus to the seven-fold Mundane Egg beneath the upper triad.
 One of the most overlooked passages in The Secret Doctrine is her description of the upper triad "branching off and dividing into the seven cosmical and seven human principles."
-That is, the immaculate white disk, the dull black ground, and the central point unroll from themselves the seven-fold Cosmos and its evolving intelligences.
+The immaculate white disk, the dull black ground, and the central point unroll from themselves the seven-fold Cosmos with its evolving intelligences.
 The theosophical language varies based on whether the author is referring to the cosmical or the human principles.
 G. de Purucker's diagram on page 437 in Fountain-Source outlined the cosmical principles whereas his diagram on page 435 in Fountain-Source outlined the human principles.
 In one sense, the cosmical principles correlate with the human principles: Paramatman correlates with Atman, Adi-Buddhi correlates with Buddhi, Mahat correlates with Manas, and so forth.
-But G. de Purucker warned on page 438 that readers must not make "false analogies" which merely "project upon the cosmic unit" an "image of ourselves as we are at the present stage of our evolutionary pilgrimage"--the "cosmic unit" is not simply an "immensely enlarged man."
+But G. de Purucker warned on page 438 that readers must not make "false analogies" which merely "project upon the cosmic unit" an "image of ourselves as we are at the present stage of our evolutionary pilgrimage."
+The "cosmic unit" is not simply an "immensely enlarged man."
 Thus, while the cosmical principles correlate with the human principles, they do not correspond with the evolutionary ladder of those evolving intelligences in the Cosmos.

 For example, G. de Purucker in Studies in Occult Philosophy on page 61 outlined the human principles in relation to the death of a man.
 When a man dies, his "four lowest principles" disappear into his fifth principle or Manasaputra.
-When a planet dies, this fifth principle disappears into his sixth principle or planetary Spirit.
-When a sun dies, this sixth principle disappears into his seven principle or solar Spirit, the Atman.
-This seventh principle as the solar Sun (in terms of the evolutionary ladder of evolving intelligences) does not correspond to the seventh principle of the Cosmos or Paramatman, which is the Central Sun.
+When a planet dies, this fifth principle disappears into his sixth principle or Planetary Spirit.
+When a sun dies, this sixth principle disappears into his seven principle or Solar Spirit, the Atman.
+This seventh principle as the Solar Sun (in terms of the evolutionary ladder of evolving intelligences) does not correspond to the seventh principle of the Cosmos or Paramatman, which is the Central Sun.
 Therefore, G. de Purucker placed Paramatman above Atman in the diagram on page 435 and yet also asserted the equivalency of Paramtman with Atman elsewhere in his theosophical writings.
 In this passage, G. de Purucker discussed the Mundane Egg from the perspective of the evolutionary ladder of evolving intelligences, not from the perspective of the Cosmic structure.

 H.P.
-Blavatsky herself hinted at the different ways that the cosmical principles and the human principles were presented in The Secret Doctrine.
+Blavatsky hinted at the different ways that the cosmical principles and the human principles were presented in The Secret Doctrine.
 On page 1:527, she elucidated three distinct methods.
-First, regarding the Cosmic structure, she wrote, "in Kosmos all the suns are the Kama rupa of Akasa and so is ours."
-This passage confirms G. de Purucker's placement of our solar Sun as Cosmic Kama in his Diagram in Fountain-Source on page 437.
+First, regarding the Cosmic structure, she wrote that "in Kosmos all the suns are the Kama rupa of Akasa and so is ours."
+This passage confirmed G. de Purucker's placement of our Solar Sun as Cosmic Kama in his diagram in Fountain-Source on page 437.
 Second, regarding the evolutionary ladder of evolving intelligences within the Mundane Egg, she wrote, "It is only when regarded as an individual Entity in his own Kingdom that Surya (the sun) is the 7th principle of the great body of matter."
-This passage confirms G. de Purucker's placement of our solar Sun as Atman or the Divine Monad (below Paramatman) at the summit of the Mundane Egg in his diagram in Fountain-Source on page 435.
+This passage confirmed G. de Purucker's placement of our Solar Sun as Atman or the Divine Monad (below Paramatman) at the summit of the Mundane Egg in his diagram in Fountain-Source on page 435.
 Third, H.P.
 Blavatsky offered an alternative means of presenting the "Vehicle" of higher consciousness as the "6th principle" (or Buddhi) and the higher consciousness itself as the 7th principle (or Atman).
 We see this technique used often in The Secret Doctrine.
-It explains why the central point can be interchangeably referred to as the 2nd Logos instead of the 3rd Logos since it is the direct Vehicle of the immaculate white disk (where the 1st Logos corresponds to its reflection of Paramatman, or the 7th principle, and the 2nd Logos corresponds to its reflection of Adi-Buddhi, or the 6th principle, in the Cosmic structure of the Mundane Egg).
-In her example of Brahma (the "6th" principle) as the vehicle of Brahman (the 7th principle) on page 1:17 and 1:20, she had this third alternative method in mind when she labelled Brahman (the immaculate white disk, in this case) as the "one who uses the swan as his Vehicle" where the Swan of Time is the central point or Brahma (the source from which time begins) that he uses to glide throughout the darkness of Space.
+It explains why the central point can be interchangeably referred to as the 2nd Logos instead of the 3rd Logos since it is the direct vehicle of the immaculate white disk (where the 1st Logos corresponds to its reflection of Paramatman, or the 7th principle, and the 2nd Logos corresponds to its reflection of Adi-Buddhi, or the 6th principle, in the Cosmic structure of the Mundane Egg).
+In her example of Brahma (the "6th" principle) as the vehicle of Brahman (the 7th principle) on pages 1:17 and 1:20, she had this third alternative method in mind when she labelled Brahman (the immaculate white disk, in this case) as the "one who uses the swan as his Vehicle" where the Swan of Time is the central point or Brahma (the source from which time begins) that he uses to glide throughout the darkness of Space.

 H.P.
 Blavatsky, The Secret Doctrine (Pasadena: Theosophical University Press, 2019).